mikemena/drinks-api/README.md

 https://hub.docker.com/settings/security

-Generate token and keep the dialog open once it generates it 2 - Go to github project > settings > secrets and variables > codespaces < New repository secret button.
+Generate token and keep the dialog open once it generates it 2 - Go to github project > settings > secrets and variables > Actions < New repository secret button.
 Add two secrets:

 DOCKERHUB_USER - set to docker username
 DOCKERHUB_TOKEN - set to docker token